 Such a good look, right?

-I didn’t want to pay to have new glass shelves cut, so I used some walnut-veneered plywood left over from my DIY modern walnut storage boxes.
+I didn’t want to pay to have new glass shelves cut, so I decided to update broken glass shelves with DIY walnut plywood shelves!
+I used some walnut-veneered plywood left over from my DIY modern walnut storage boxes.
 Despite my constant nagging to buy one, Hubs and I don’t have a table saw.
 Both of our Dads have one though, and this time my Dad got the pleasure of helping me (and feeding me – I timed my visit for pizza night).
 He cut two pieces to fit perfectly into the plant stand and then we did a little work reflection.
-I thought I might need two pieces per shelf, laminated together with wood glue and edge-banded, but one shelf does the trick and because it’s inset, you don’t see the edges at all.
-So we agreed that less work is always better and called it a day!
+I thought I might need two pieces per shelf, laminated together with wood glue and edge-banded, but one shelf does the trick and because it’s inset, you don’t see the edges at all so there’s no edge banding required!

-The living room definitely has more life with some beautiful plants and I’m enjoying the leafy new additions - which is good, because there are many more (not pictured) that have been spoiled with fancy new pots and refurbished plant stands.
+The living room definitely has more life with some beautiful plants and I’m enjoying the leafy new additions.

 You might have noticed my funny little orchid pots?
 I learned that a pot which offers a lot of ventilation and good drainage is ideal.
 This orchitop carousel pot seemed really innovative and I liked the modern look – plus the 5.25″ size fit the planter shelves perfectly – so I ordered five in the pearl finish (it comes in aqua too!)
 They are available on Amazon.
 The bottom tray clicks off easily, so I water them in the laundry room without the trays and let them drain a bit in the laundry sink before putting on the trays again.